 An administrative hearing is a discussion between a student/group alleged to be in violation of university policy and a hearing officer.
 Students/groups will be notified (typically via e-mail) of the specific violations under consideration in advance of an administrative hearing.
 The hearing officer will review the report with the student or group and give the student/group an opportunity to respond.
 The hearing officer will determine whether the student/group is responsible for the alleged policy violation, and, if so, issue (an) appropriate sanction(s).
-Administrative hearings are conducted in private, except under the Student Sexual Misconduct Policy, in which a student may be accompanied by an advisor of his/her choice.
+Administrative hearings are conducted in private, except under the Student Sexual Misconduct Policy, in which a student may be accompanied by an advisor of the student's choice.

 Upon proper notice, if a student/group fails to attend an administrative hearing, the hearing officer may proceed to resolve the case without benefit of that student’s/group’s input.

 All decisions of responsibility are based on clear and convincing information, except for allegations arising under the Harassment Policy and the Student Sexual Misconduct Policy, which are decided based on the standard of preponderance of evidence.
 In determining appropriate sanctions, consideration may be given to the nature of and circumstances surrounding the violation, the student's/group's acceptance of responsibility, prior disciplinary violations, the impact of a sanction on the student/group, precedent cases, university interests and any other information deemed relevant by a hearing panel/officer.
-Should a hearing officer determine that a violation was motivated in part or whole by race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, sex, genetic information, or age, the hearing officer may consider this an aggravating factor that increases the stringency of the sanction(s).
+Should a hearing officer determine that a violation was motivated in part or whole by race, color, religion, national origin, disability, veteran status, sexual orientation, gender identity, gender expression, sex, genetic information, or age, the hearing officer may consider this an aggravating factor that increases the stringency of the sanction(s).

 The Undergraduate Conduct Board is a group of students, faculty and staff appointed to hear infractions of university policy.
 The board is charged with determining whether a student’s/group’s actions constitute a violation of university policy and, if so, an appropriate response.
 In determining an appropriate response, consideration is given to the student’s/group’s interests as well as the university’s interest in maintaining high standards.